jazzmind/concept-composition-framework/README.md

 A collection of utilities for building modular, maintainable applications using **Concept Design** methodology - where applications are built from independent concepts connected by synchronizations.

+This was built as part of a Sundai.club hackathon project sponsored by Professor Daniel Jackson and his team at CSAIL.
+The framework builds on the concepts explored in [Essence of Software](https://essenceofsoftware.com/).
+It is still a work in progress and is not yet ready for production use.

 ## 🎯 What is Concept Design?

 Concept Design is a modular software architecture approach that emphasizes: